NguyenDuyNghia19406c/portfolio-site/content/pages/projects/project-two.md

 colors: colors-a
 layout: ProjectLayout
 date: '2021-08-01'
-description: >-
-  This is the big academic project that I experienced.
-My team achieved a several honored awards from this.
+description: 'This is the big academic project that I experienced.
+This is the first '
 featuredImage:
   type: ImageBlock
   url: /images/5c16fe82a43d64633d2c.jpg